 When mowing tall or thick grass, you need to slow down the ground speed of your lawn mower.
 If you move too fast, all of the grass does not get cut as some of the grass gets pushed over instead of cut.

-Mower Deck Shell is Damaged
+9. Mower Deck Shell is Damaged

-Lawn is Uneven
+11. Lawn is Uneven Affecting Mowers Cut

 I have this problem in one area of my lawn where moles are tunneling through the grown leaving raised areas in the yard.

 Stay on top of your mower deck needs by performing regular maintenance on your deck.
 Small items out of adjustment or not in good condition can cause you to have cutting or vibration problems in your deck.